rajraghuvanshi/Sigma-Demo/README.md

 # Sigma-Demo
-This is a demo for git and github class.
+This is a demo for Git and Github class.